TriKro/rsb-content/part5-generative_product_research/5-generative-product-research.md

 ![](/assets/framework---lean-startup-playbook---generative-product-research.png)

-Research is formalized curiosity.
+"Research is formalized curiosity.
-It is poking and prying with a purpose.
+It is poking and prying with a purpose."

 —_Zora Neale Hurston_